-So I booked this apartment on Airbnb the night before and it turned out to be lovely.
+So I booked this apartment on Airbnb the night before, and it turned out to be lovely.
 I was surprised how the city can change so much after a 30 min walk.
-The apartment was on the Lycabettus hill, the best place in town to get a panoramic view of Athens.
+The apartment was on Lycabettus hill, the best place in town to get a panoramic view of Athens.

 If you are me, walking a lot when in a new city, then this is a very nice area to explore.
-All the streets are packed with cute family shops, the view is spectacular and you can walk all the way to the Acropolis.
-Which we did on Thursday, but decided not to visit because it was raining already.
+All the streets are packed with cute family shops, the view is spectacular, and you can walk all the way to the Acropolis.
+Which we did it on Thursday, but decided not to visit because it was raining already.
 It was a rare sight for Greece, everything dark and water pouring from the sky.

-We bought the ticket for Acropolis and the other touristic sights, a total of 7 places, which costs 30 Euros compared to the ticket for the Acropolis which is 20 Euros.
+We bought the ticket for the Acropolis and the other touristic sights, a total of 7 places, which costs 30 Euros compared to the ticket for the Acropolis which is 20 Euros.
 But we didn’t visit anything that day since we are already wet and tired of the rain.

 The ticket is valid for 5 days and only allows 1 entry to each of the sights.
 And when you buy it, you can choose the first day to not be the day when you purchase the ticket.

 We went to our cosy apartment, discovered a nearby supermarket, bought some stuff are realize I can’t read anything from the bill.
 As I counted the things I bought, I realized they charged twice the most expensive thing on the list, which was 4 Euros.
-They gave us the money back, cash, although we paid by card.
+They gave us the money back in cash, although we paid by card.
 The guy didn’t seem surprised either.

 Day 3 in Athens, Greece

 That night, we went to another great vegan restaurant, Mama Tierra.
-Not far away from the restaurant, near the Omonia square, we found a nice vegan and organic supermarket.
-We got inside and when we wanted to leave, the shop owner closed the supermarket, as the protesting crowd was marching by.
+Not far away from the restaurant, near Omonia square, we found a nice vegan and organic supermarket.
+We got inside and when we wanted to leave, the shop owner closed the supermarket as the protesting crowd was marching by.
 He said they had been damaging some shops earlier that week and a person died, and that’s why some of the shops were closed for a few minutes as the passed by.
 It happened again before we were able to get out.
-It seemed that was an anarchist area and people there had a weird relationship with the lawmakers.
+It seemed that was an anarchist area, and people there had a weird relationship with the lawmakers.

-Later that night I saw a Greek weather report on the news and it looked something big and read swirling all over the map of Greece.
+Later that night, I saw a Greek weather report on the news and it looked like something big and read swirling all over the map of Greece.
 It was a typhoon or cyclone (because I don’t know which is what) and they were talking about it and warning people.
-I think they said to not get out of their houses unless it was absolutely necessary.
+I think they said not to get out of their houses unless it was absolutely necessary.
 That was when I understood why the weather looked so bad all of a sudden and why I was glad I didn’t go to an island.
 Probably we would have been trapped there for the entire weekend.

 Day 4 in Athens, Greece

 Saturday morning we climbed the Lycabettus mountain and indeed there was the best view of Athens on top.
-But again it was raining and it started to feel dangerous.
+But again, it was raining, and it started to feel dangerous.
 It was also almost deserted so I guess people were following instructions and not getting out of their houses.

 Later that day, we had to move again.
 This time we took the subway because it was raining heavily.
-On the way to the metro station, we discovered a football stadium and some not so great apartment buildings.
+On the way to the metro station, we discovered a football stadium and some not-so-great apartment buildings.
 Like everywhere else, Athens has people struggling to live and feed their families.